polterguy/phosphorusfive-dox/chapter-13.md

 I'd therefor like to do something which is probably highly unusual to do in a book about programming, supposedly intended to be a purely *logical thing* - Which is to finish this chapter with a poem.
 Which was given by Bruce Lee, in the forms of an interview.

 > Empty your mind.
 Be formless, shapeless, like water.
 Now you put water into a cup, it becomes the cup.
-You put water into a bottle, it becomes the bottle.
-You put water into a teapot, it becomes the teapot.
+You put water into a bottle, it *becomes* the bottle.
+You put water into a teapot, it *becomes* the teapot.
 Water can flow, or it can crash.
-Be water my friend.
+Be water my friend

-Hyperlambda is water!
+Hyperlambda is water

 If you wish to see the video, where he is giving this interview, you can see it [here](https://www.youtube.com/watch?v=cJMwBwFj5nQ).
-It's really quite fascinating to see him give his speach about water in fact!
+It's really quite fascinating to watch him.

 [Chapter 14, Your second real application](chapter-14.md)